Learning

 Each time the doorbell rings, there are more people who have come to share Ma’s wonderful cookies.

-The Lion’s Share by Matt McElligot
+The lion’s share Matt McElligot

-Ant is honoured to receive an invitation to lion’s annual dinner party, but is shocked when the other guests behave rudely and then accuse her of thinking only of herself
+Ant is honoured to receive an invitation to lion’s annual dinner party, but is shocked when the other guests behave rudely and then accuse her of thinking only of herself.

 Little Mouse worries that the big, hungry bear will take his freshly picked, ripe, red strawberry for himself.
-There’s only one solution to share it!
+There’s only one solution: to share it!

 Geometry